19 December 2019

 The impellers aren’t matched in capacity; the pulmonary impeller provides roughly 10% of the pumping ability compared to other side; this is intended as flow through the pulmonary system is relatively unrestricted compared with systemic circulation (the rest of the body).

 In the BiVACOR the impeller is driven by a rotating magnetic field (standard practice for synchronous electric motors) however, this same magnetic field is used to suspend the rotor in the axial direction from one side with an active magnetic coil on the other side in concert with permanent magnets.

 The active magnetic coil is used for fine positioning (controlled by a microprocessor in response to three eddy-current position detectors) with the bulk of the force coming from the permanent magnets.
 The arrangement reduces power consumption.

-The arrangement is so contrived to ensure that the impeller spins clear of the pump casing; it levitates in the axial direction and is positioned laterally by a passive hydraulic bearing in the radial direction (the rotor sits snug within the cylindrical casing of the device with a thin film of pressurized blood preventing it from touching the metal sides).
+The arrangement is so contrived to ensure that the impeller spins clear of the pump casing; it levitates in the axial direction and is positioned laterally pinned by magnetic fields preventing it from touching the metal sides.
 Clever.